 Real estate vacancies in Longwood South are 4.9%, which is lower than one will find in 66.2% of American neighborhoods.
 Demand for real estate in Longwood South is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Longwood South neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Longwood South neighborhood buck this trend.
 76.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.8% of U.S. neighborhoods.

 In addition, 91.5% of the real estate in the Longwood South neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.